2005 Al-Anbar CH-53E crash: Accident

 At 1:20 am AST on 26 January 2005 a CH-53E Super Stallion helicopter (164536), code named Sampson 22 from Marine Heavy Helicopter Squadron 361 (HMH-361) was ferrying a platoon of U.S. Marines from the 3rd Marine Division in Al-Anbar province, Iraq near the town of Ar-Rutbah, about seventy miles from the Jordanian border when it encountered a sandstorm.

 Sampson 22's pilots, Captain Paul C. Alaniz, 32, and Captain Lyle L. Gordon, 31, became disoriented in the storm and did not realize the helicopter was banking to the left when it crashed into the ground.
-Of the four crew and 27 passengers, of which all but one were U.S. Marines, all were killed.
+All of the four crew and 27 passengers, of which all but one were U.S. Marines, were killed.
 General John Abizaid, commander of US troops in Iraq, said the helicopter was on "a routine mission in support of the elections".
 The helicopter was carrying the troops to secure a polling site in preparation for the January 2005 Iraqi parliamentary elections set to take place four days from the day of the crash.